A bowl filled with homemade dog food, featuring cooked ground beef, chopped greens, and vegetables on a marble surface.

 vegetables add to ground beef

-Add the chicken livers, turmeric and chopped greens and cook.
+Add the chicken livers, turmeric, black pepper and chopped greens and cook.

 This can be served as a meal by itself or add healthy dog toppers to it such as blueberries, sea kelp, crushed egg shells or yogurt.